Off Grid Homes: Living Off The Grid in Australia

 Designing a home for off grid living – what should you consider?

-It’s important you properly plan your self-sufficient living, below is a list of considerations you should take into account when going through the planning stages.
+It’s important you properly plan your self-sufficient living, below is a list of considerations you should take into account when going through the planning stages for your off grid homes.

 Off Grid Power